eugeneoei/mongodb-mongoose/README.md

 For basic, it's a simple CRUD API to demonstrate the different implementations and approaches to querying `mongodb` through `mongoose`.
 Mainly, `GET`, `POST`, `PUT`, `PATCH` and `DELETE` routes.

-Refer to this [document](/routers/basic/BASIC.md) for a detailed run through of this section.
+Refer to this [document](/routers/basic/BASIC.md) for a detailed run through of this part.

 **Advance**

 For advance, to understand the process of establishing relationships between colections in `mongodb` and the use of `mongoose`'s `hook` middlewares to update or clean up dependent documents caused by a change in another document (removing a user removes all their blogposts).

-Refer to this [document](/routers/advance/ADVANCE.md) for a detailed run through of this section.
+Refer to this [document](/routers/advance/ADVANCE.md) for a detailed run through of this part.